-Tampa Electric's competitors and customers are aware that Tampa Electric's water transportation expense represents the affiliates' costs including a return on equity. company's cost represents the limit of its vulnerability in the sense that it cannot long survive in circumstances Sustained where costs exceed revenues. "underpricing" that perceived margin would have a devastating effect upon the affiliates' business, znā would make retention of market shares impossible.
-Competitors would be given access to very valuable information which will firms to price their their enable those service závantage.
+Tampa Electric's competitors and customers are aware that Tampa Electric's water transportation expense represents the affiliates' costs including a return on equity. company's cost represents the limit of its vulnerability in the sense that it cannot long survive in circumstances where costs exceed revenues.
+Sustained "underpricing" that perceived margin would have devastating 2 the affiliates' business, and would effect upon retention of market shares impossible.
+Competitors would be given access to very valuable information which will enable those firms to price their service to their závantage.

-- Q. How does the operation of the competitive business affect the cost of Tampa Electric's affiliated company transportation expense? - The increased volumes allow for economies of scale that cannot be realized if Tampa Electric were the only customer of the affiliate.
-Moreover, since fixed costs are allocated between services provided to Tampa Electric and others on a per ton basis, the backhaul and transfer of grain and other bulk commodities reduces the amount of Tampa Electric. ΙĒ TO costs allocated affiliates' backhaul and other outside customer activity is lost or diminished, or if transfer activity is lost due to the disclosure of its competitive position, the cost of coal transportation to Tampa Electric would increase proportionately.
-Actions which hurt the affiliates' competitive position will, therefore, increase the cost of electricity supplied to Tampa Electric's customers.
-Commission therefore should carefully avoid the disclosure of the affiliates' costs and prices.
+Q. How does the operation of the competitive business affect the cost of Tampa Electric's affiliated company transportation expense?

+The increased volumes allow for economies of scale that

+cannot be realized if Tampa Electric were the only

+customer of the affiliate.
+Moreover, since fixed costs

+are allocated between services provided to Tampa Electric

+and others on a per ton basis, the backhaul and transfer of grain and other bulk commodities reduces the amount of allocated to Tampa Electric. ΙÍ fixed costs affiliates' backhaul and other outside customer activity is lost or diminished, or if transfer activity is lost due to the disclosure of its competitive position, the cost of coal transportation to Tampa Electric would increase proportionately.
+Actions which hurt affiliates' the competitive position will, therefore, increase the cost of electricity supplied to Tampa Electric's customers.
+This Commission therefore should carefully avoid the disclosure of the affiliates' costs and prices.